lemurproject/mturk/README.md

 qualification.answerkey=qualification13_answerkey.xml -> The qualification answer key.
 ```

+Main functions of the Admin Application:
+<b>create:</b> This create both the qualification test and the HITs on Mturk.
+The output of this is: hitids_[filename].csv, which lists the HIT id, the date, and the qualification type code (the same for every HIT, but is useful to know if HITs need to be deleted.)

 # CAsT
 ## Relevance Assessment Web Application (mturkcast)
 In the CAsT Mechanical Turk HIT, workers are shown a QA "conversation" at the top of the page and shown 5 short documents.
 The worker is asked to assess how relevant each